 Directed by Edward Holzman, who co-wrote the film with Meriam Castel, this 1996 film from Playboy Cinema stars Matthew Sullivan as Barry, a private investigator.
 One day he’s hired by a woman named Jane (Leslie Harter Zemeckis) to search for her missing younger sister Jessica (Teresa Politi aka Teresa Langley).
 He follows her trail to a small town called Lost Lake.
 Along the way he picks up an attractive young hitchhiker named Trix (Jacqueline Lovell) who ends up tagging along with him as he follows clues to Jessica’s disappearance.
 Together they uncover evidence of a secret all-female Druidic cult called Daughters of Darkness that worship a demonic entity named Damien, whom they’re planning to resurrect on a special day they call Solstice.
 Shauna O’Brien and Leslie Olivan play Connie and Diane, two cult members who set their sights on Barry and plan to use him in their rituals, which involves sex and human sacrifice.
 Will Barry be able to rescue Jessica and make it out alive?
 Watch the film to find out!

 Storywise this is a pretty intriguing film, with it’s supernatural elements and thrilling mystery.
 Right up to the end it leaves the audience guessing as to weather or not “Damien” is real or if this is just a fraud, and ends with a satisfying conclusion.
-And that’s not even counting the sex scenes, which are numerous.
+And it’s an impressive cast of decent actors and actresses, who do well in their roles and don’t just look good naked.
+And that’s not even counting the sex scenes, which are seven.